Introduction

 To execute a Zisk proof using multiple processes, use the following command:

-mpirun --bind-to none -np <num_processes> -x OMP_NUM_THREADS=<num_threads_per_process> target/release/cargo-zisk <zisk arguments>
+mpirun --bind-to none -np <num_processes> -x OMP_NUM_THREADS=<num_threads_per_process> -x RAYON_NUM_THREADS=<num_threads_per_process> target/release/cargo-zisk <zisk arguments>

 In this command:

-• -x OMP_NUM_THREADS=<num_threads_per_process> sets the number of threads used by each process via the OMP_NUM_THREADS environment variable.
+• <num_threads_per_process> sets the number of threads used by each process via the OMP_NUM_THREADS and RAYON_NUM_THREADS environment variables.

 • --bind-to none prevents binding processes to specific cores, allowing the operating system to schedule them dynamically for better load balancing.